ontop/ontop-website/guide/databases/mysql.md

 - String literals have to be encased in _single quotes_ (`'`).
 Double quote string literals (`"`) are not supported.
 - Accessing JSON object fields with the "dot operator" is not supported (see below).
+- MySQL 5.x comes with some limitations (e.g. no anonymous bnode support, no regexp replace, no nested data support).
+MySQL 5.x reached its end-of-life, so please consider upgrading.

 ## Database Connection